binarygale-templates/webservice-axum-sqlx/README.md

 - a globally available DB Pool that automatically scales to the number of CPU cores to match the default Tokio scaling.
 - automatic migrations on startup.
 - a database trigger to automatically update an `updated_at` column, see the initial database scheme.
-This was inspired by SeaORM. :)
+This was inspired by Diesel. :)
 - a readyness check that fails if the database connection is unavailable.

 ## Linting